 If your TV is older it you may have a DVI port.
 DVI connections don’t transfer audio so you will need a separate solution for that.

 If your TV is really old TV you may need a composite adapter.
-We think it's unlikely that you would be looking to hook your laptop to such a screen, especially since you can purchase low cost TVs with HDMI ports.
+We think it's unlikely that you would be looking to hook your Mac to such a screen, especially since it's easy to pick up low cost TVs with HDMI ports.

 Buy an adaptor to hook up your TV and Mac

-Now you know what ports your Mac and TV have you need to buy an adaptor to connect them.
+Now you know which ports your Mac and TV have, you need to buy an adaptor to connect them.
 We look at each type of adaptor below.

-If you have a HDMI ready TV and laptop then all your need is an HDMI lead.
+If you have a HDMI ready TV and Mac then all your need is an HDMI lead.

 The other options are USB-C to HDMI or Mini DisplayPort to HDMI Adaptor (since this will work with the Thunderbolt port).